rmgeddert/Reinforcement-Learning-Resource-Guide/RLResourceGuide.md

 ##### Transformed Parameters

 The below code specifies two other "parameters", namely a vector containing Q-values and a prediction error parameter.
 Note that these are not the same as the parameters being estimated, hence they are called "transformed parameters".
 The Q-value and the prediction error are initialized, and then below that the model specifies how the Q-value should have changed given the reward feedback on each trial, and given the parameters that we are currently estimating.
+The transformed parameters are important for estimating the probability of each trial, since we will need to calculate what the Q-values were at each trial (given our candidate `alpha`) and then use these Q-values and our candidate `beta` to calculate the probability of action n at trial n.

 ```
 transformed parameters {